Holiday Hustle: Thirteen Things to Check Out to Stay Strong in Recovery

 Posting a tweet storm.
 If you’re relying on Tinder for dates and posting provocative pictures on Instagram like crazy, you may be feeling insecure.
 Delete the apps and take a break.
 Life is much better when we look out the window and notice the trees and passing clouds.
 It will help you center yourself and keep your eyes on recovery.

 So if you are doing any of these things, ask yourself if you are filling an empty hole or rising to your best possible self.
 Help and a meeting are always just a few steps away.

 To learn more about Louise Stanger and her interventions and other resources, visit her website.

 Dr. Louise Stanger founded All About Interventions because she is passionate about helping families whose loved ones experience substance abuse, mental health, process addictions and chronic pain.
 She is committed to showing up for her clients and facilitating lasting change so families are free from sleepless, worrisome nights.
 Additionally, she speaks about these topics all around the country, trains staff at many treatment centers, and develops original family programs.
 In 2018, Louise became the recipient of the Peggy Albrecht Friendly House Excellence in Service Award.
+She most recently received the Interventionist of the Year Award from DB Resources in London and McLean Hospital - an affiliate of Harvard University, in 2019.
 To learn more, watch this video: https://www.youtube.com/watch?v=hDf5262P7I8 and visit her website at allaboutinterventions.com.